Struct wayland_server::protocol::wl_pointer::WlPointer

 source

-pub fn axis_relative_direction( &self, axis: Axis, direction: AxisRelativeDirection )
+pub fn axis_relative_direction( &self, axis: Axis, direction: AxisRelativeDirection, )

 axis relative physical direction event